tdeswaef/aquacroponr/README.md

 ## Installation and setup

-First install [git](https://git-scm.com/downloads).
-Then you can install the development version of `AquacropOnR` using the `devtools` package:
+You can install the development version of `AquacropOnR` using the `devtools` package:

 ``` r
 library(devtools)